jon-jacky/Piety/browser/README.md

     image tag doesn't provide any alt text, or *[ the alt text ]* if it does.

+    To reduce clutter in the rendered text page by suppressing all output from *img* tags in that page, include that page's domain in the module-level variable *noimage* in the *render* module.

 - **br** - Inserts a line break, but not an empty line.

 - **noscript** - Where there is a script (usually Javascript) in the